smitbhavsar93/Family-Budget/README.md

 # FamilyBudget
+This code reads multiple different points of data from the user and calculates the yearly budget for a family.
+At the end of the code, the program displays all the information in a neat fashion to show where families expenses are, savings, and other key information.

 ## How to run code
 For this code to work, drag and drop the .java file into any java programming compiler, the code for us was written on a software called Eclipse.